Abdoulaye Touré (footballer)

-Abdoulaye Touré (born 3 March 1994) is a professional footballer who plays as a defensive midfielder for Ligue 1 club Le Havre.
+Abdoulaye Touré (born 3 March 1994) is a professional footballer who plays as a defensive midfielder.
 Born in France, he plays for the Guinea national team.

 Early life

 Touré was born in Nantes, France, to Guinean parents.

 Club career

 Nantes

-Born Nantes, France, Touré made his Ligue 1 debut with hometown club Nantes on the opening game of the 2013–14 season on 11 August 2013 against Bastia.
+Born in Nantes, France, Touré made his Ligue 1 debut with hometown club Nantes in the opening game of the 2013–14 season on 11 August 2013 against Bastia.
 He replaced Yohann Eudeline after 62 minutes.

 Genoa

-On 30 August 2021 Touré signed a four-year contract with Genoa in Italy.
-He made his debut with "red & blue Grifoni" on 12 September 2021 in a victorious 3–2 match against Cagliari.
+On 30 August 2021, Touré signed a four-year contract with Genoa in Italy.
+He made his debut with the "red & blue Grifoni" on 12 September 2021 in a victorious 3–2 victory against Cagliari.

 Loan to Fatih Karagümrük

 On 21 January 2022, Touré joined Fatih Karagümrük in Turkey on loan.
 He made his Süper Lig debut on the next day as a substitute in a 5–0 loss to Adana Demirspor.

 Le Havre

-On 26 July 2023, recently-promoted to Ligue 1 side Le Havre announced the signing of Touré on a two-year contract for an undisclosed fee.
-On 17 May 2025, Touré scored two penalties, including a stoppage-time winner, in Le Havre's 3–2 away victory over Strasbourg on the final matchday, securing his club's survival in top division by finishing 15th in the 2024–25 season.
+On 26 July 2023, recently promoted Ligue 1 side Le Havre announced the signing of Touré on a two-year contract for an undisclosed fee.
+On 17 May 2025, Touré scored two penalties, including a stoppage-time winner, in Le Havre's 3–2 away victory over Strasbourg on the final matchday, securing the club's survival in the top division by finishing 15th in the 2024–25 season.